Elizabeth Grice, Ph.D.

 Ana Misic, Ph.D.

-2003, B.S., Chemistry & Microbiology (Emphasis in Genetic Engineering), University of California - Santa Barbara
+2003, B.S., Chemistry & Microbiology (Emphasis in Genetic Engineering), UC - Santa Barbara

 2010, Ph.D., Biomolecular Chemistry, University of Wisconsin Madison

-Longitudinal studies of Staphylococcus and other microbial species found in households of MRSA patients; The gut microbiota associated with Hirschsprung disease-associated necrotizing enterocolitis; Whole metagenomic shotgun sequencing of skin microbiota
+Microbiomes of humans and pets in households with MRSA infection; The gut microbiota associated with Hirschsprung disease-associated necrotizing enterocolitis

 Geoffrey Hannigan, B.S.